sei40kr/IDDD_Samples/README.md

 You can build the project by running:

 ```
-./gradlew build
+./build.sh
 ```

-This automatically downloads Gradle and builds the project, including running the tests.
+This automatically downloads images of Gradle, MySQL, RabbitMQ and builds the project, including running the tests.

 The Gradle build using Maven repositories was provided by Michael Andrews (Github michaelajr and Twitter @MichaelAJr).